jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/07_Building_for_EC2_arm64_and_x86-64.md

 ## 3. Deploying the AGL Demo Image

-Deploying the image consists of uploading the image to S3 and conversion to to an AMI image.
-The whole process is done using a script out of meta-aws .
+Deploying the image consists of uploading the image to S3 and conversion to an AMI image.
+The whole process is done using a script from meta-aws.
 Next you need to start a new instance using your new image.
 The image is setup to expose its screen over rdp.
 This is ok for development, but you need to keep security in mind when configuring